jdevfullstack/PureBasic-2D-Game/README.md

 It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

+However, feel free to learn from this archived project, preserved as it was during that specific period !

 ## Compiling
 To compile/run, just click `Compile/Run` in the PureBasic IDE.
 To create executable file, go to `Compiler` tab and click